-Turn dough out onto lightly floured surface; gently knead 1 or 2 times to incorporate loose pieces of dough.
+Turn dough out onto a lightly floured surface; gently knead 1 or 2 times to incorporate loose pieces of dough.
 (Do not over-knead.)
 Pat dough to 1 1/2-inch thickness.
-Using well-floured 2 1/2-inch biscuit cutter or bottom of a glass, cut out about 6 rounds, recombining scraps as necessary.
+Using a well-floured 2 1/2-inch biscuit cutter or the bottom of a glass, cut out about 6 rounds, recombining scraps as necessary.
 Place rounds on a lightly buttered baking sheet.
 Brush tops with additional beaten egg; sprinkle with additional sugar.

 Bake until golden brown, about 14 to 17 minutes, rotating the pan halfway through baking for more even browning.
 Serve warm with Kerrygold Irish Butter and jam.

-Note: These scones are more muffin-like in texture; dough will be moist and wet, which ensures a tender texture.
+Note: These scones are more muffin-like in texture; the dough will be moist and wet, which ensures a tender texture.

 For more delicious recipes, visit the KerrygoldUSA website.

 * Originally published in 2019, updated in June 2023.